GAINESVILLE, Florida — Florida coaches have been trying to improve the program's paltry passing game for years.

 But whether all of that makes a noticeable difference this season remains to be seen.
 The first real test for the passing game comes in the Sept.
 5 season opener against New Mexico State.

 "It's definitely going to be a big part of our offense, and we need it because we've been a run-and-pound team for so long," sophomore tight end DeAndre Goolsby said.
 "We need to bring that back.
 "Once we get things rolling, we'll be a totally different offense. ...
 It will be a big change for sure."

-Here are five things to know about the Gators heading into the season:
+Aside from the passing game, here are some things to know about Florida heading into the season:

 QB QUANDRY: Sophomore Treon Harris and redshirt freshman Will Grier are vying for the starting quarterback job, with Grier considered the front-runner.
 Harris started the final six games last season, completing 49.5 percent of his passes for 1,019 yards, with nine touchdowns and four interceptions.
 He also ran for 338 yards and three scores.
 Grier was regarded as one of the top high school prospects in 2013.

 VAUNTED SECONDARY: Former Florida coach Will Muschamp left behind a stout defense, most notably a secondary that's considered among the best in the country.
 Junior Vernon Hargreaves III is the linchpin of the unit, but fellow cornerback Jalen Tabor and safeties Keanu Neal and Marcus Maye are equally talented.